 Let the preacher not fall prey to the temptation to be transparent to the point that he lays stumbling-blocks in the paths of his people.

 Let the preacher say to himself a hundred times a day, “This is not about me; This is about Jesus Christ” (see 2 Corinthians 4:5).

 Let the preacher with overwhelming doubts have enough integrity to a) get help, b) stay on his knees, c) not preach his doubts, and d) get out of the ministry if the doubts and questions remain unresolved.

 We will all stand before the Lord and give account.

-*Post Script: When an on-line magazine published an earlier version of this article, several readers were quick to take issue with #7, not calling names from the pulpit.
-They said I am contradicting I Timothy 5:20 which reads “Those who continue in sin, rebuke in the presence of all….”
+*Post Script: When an online magazine published something I wrote on this subject, several readers took issue with #7, not calling names from the pulpit.
+They said I was contradicting I Timothy 5:20 which reads “Those who continue in sin, rebuke in the presence of all….”